 Yes!
 We ship to the US , Canada, and several other countries.
 For a shipping quote send us an email at: our contact us link on home page.

 If you decide to pick up your order arrangements will be made and a refund will be made for the shipping costs.

 We ship by Fedex insured.
-The will be up to $270.00 in the continental US.
+The will be from $199.00 & up in the continental US.
 We can ship to Canada and Alaska and other countries.
-Pricing subject to change at any time.
+Call us for shipping costs outside the lower 48 states.
+A special invoice will be made for you if you purchase and ship outside the US lower 48 state areas.
 All racks are shipped FOB Lake George, NY.
-Models KR2B56, KR37W, 4KR59 and OKR2B56 are shipped by FEDEX to your home.
-Package size is 58" x 38" x 14" .and weighs about 128 lbs including packaging not on a skid.
+Models KR2B56, KR37W, KR2B56S and OKR2B56 are shipped by FEDEX to your home.
+Package size is 58" x 38" x 15" .and weighs about 128 lbs including packaging not on a skid.
 Please contact us with any questions or for a complete price quote via email.
 For shipping prices, please provide your zip code and specify whether your address is commercial or residential.
 Freight charges vary per order.
 All credit card and paypal payments are secure through this website.

 The total weight of your added trailer hitch device, rack, and cargo on the rear must be considered when using any cargo carrying device.
 Some lightweight shorter trailers, and frames may not be able to carry additional cargo weight.
 The proper loading and tongue weight on the front of each trailer type must be obtained in order to prevent dangerous swaying before traveling.
 This is obtained by properly loading your trailer with cargo through out in storage areas usually towards the front or hitch point on your tow vehicle.
 This includes adding extra supplies, batteries, propane, and other items as front cargo.